Zaydman-Lab/PC-clonality-index/README.md

 PC-clonality-index provides a function for calculating the PC2 metric for new cases based on their kappa and lambda sFLC results.
 Similar to use case #2, this use case can be performed using the PC2 metric and interval derived from either 1) a locally-defined PC2 metric equation and reference interval, or 2) the PC2 metric and interval derived using the WashU non-MG cohort.
 To calculate the PC2 metric for new cases using either of  these methods, perform the following steps:
 1. Create a CSV file with X rows and 2 columns.
 - Each row should contain a unique sFLC sample.
-- The left and right columns should contain kappa and lambda sFLC values, respectively.
+- The left and right columns should be named "kappa" and "lambda" and contain kappa and lambda sFLC values, respectively.
 - Place the CSV file into the "Data" directory of the repository.
-2. To calculate the PC2 metric using a locally-defined PC2 metric and interval, run:
+3. To calculate the PC2 metric using a locally-defined PC2 metric and interval, run:
 ```python pc_clonality.py -n "your_non_MG_cohort_filename.csv" -c "your_cases_filename.csv"```

 To use the WashU-derived PC2 metric and interval, simply run the above while omitting the -n flag: